Spit22/GOTHAM/Documentation/source/src/howto_honeypots.md

 ```

 ### How to remove a honeypot on GOTHAM ?
+Note : if you try to remove a honeypot that is used by a link, GOTHAM will automatically duplicate the removed honeypot on another container, to maintain the link definition terms.
+If you want to totally remove a honeypot, you have to check that it is not used on some links.
 ##### Using direct API requests
 Following command permits to remove a honeypot from its id :
 ```